 Is eugenol toxic?

-Eugenol dissolves with methylene chloride but not in water due to non-polar eugenol and polar water and polar methyl chloride.
-Through distillation, the eugenol oil was isolated from the clove, and then removed.
+Eugenol dissolves in methylene chloride but not in water due to non-polar eugenol and polar water and polar methyl chloride.
+Through distillation, the eugenol oil was isolated from the clove and then removed.

 Which essential oils contain eugenol?

-Particularly from clove oil, nutmeg, cinnamon, basil and bay leaf, it is a colorless to pale yellow, aromatic oily liquid extracted from some essential oils.
+Aromatic oily liquid extracted from some essential oils or from spices like cloves, nutmeg, cinnamon, basil and bay leaf contain eugenol.
 This is present in 80–90% concentrations in clove bud oil, and 82–88% in clove leaf oil.
 Eugenol has a sweet, aromatic, clove-like scent.